givehug/money-lib/README.md

 # WIP

-## SIMPLE _lib to work with_ Money
+###_SIMPLE cross-platform TypeScript library to work with money_

 ### Features

 - Inspired by go-money, js-money, and common sense (not dinero.js), apparently also originally inspired by Martin Fowlers' pattern
 - Simple, easy to contribute, all documentation is here (this is os library, not a f\*\*\* startup)
 - Works with plain serialized `Money` type which only stores information about its `amount` value and `currency` and can be used in your app as you wish, eg in redux state
 - Represents monetary values as integers, in cents.
 This avoids floating point rounding errors.
 - Typed, functional (chaining is supported only until the release of pipe operator)
 - Provides parsing and formatting
 - Provides methods for basic arithmetics
 - Throws only during setup if config is invalid